 This address, given on the occasion of the opening of the Museum of Science and Industry in New York was a gala affair, and Albert Einstein was one of several speakers to dedicate the new facility.
 Also on hand were Fiorello LaGuardia and Amelia Earhart in what became one of her rare public addresses.

 Where would we be without the contribution of Albert Einstein?
 What would have happened, had he stayed in Germany?
 We can never know for sure.
 We can only guess.

-But one thing is for certain – today is Albert Einstein’s Birthday and the world remembers him.
+But one thing is for certain – today is Albert Einstein’s Birthday and the world (kind of) remembers him.

 Now you get to hear his voice, in case you’ve never heard it before.
 And should the name ring no bells – Google the name, you will be surprised.

 As you know, we’ve suspended indefinitely our ads in order to make Past Daily a better experience for you without all the distractions and pop-ups.
 Because of that, we’re relying more on your support through Patreon to keep us up and running every day.
 For as little as $5.00 a month you can make a huge difference as well as be able to download all of our posts for free (news, history, music).
 You’ll see a banner just below.
 Click on that and become a subscriber – it’s easy, painless and does a world of good.